 This option will only be available for credit card transactions.

 The Record Refund option can be used to record the refund of an unused amount.
 This can be done under Logs > Transactions.
 However, the option is only available after removing the payment from the invoice.

-The Reverse Transaction option can be used when a payment is collected via check and if the check bounces.
+The Reverse Transaction option can be used when a payment is collected via cheque and if the cheque bounces.

 While using this option, the following points should be considered: